mafiqqq/cryptography-challenge/README.md

 On another branch `dev_java_solution` I'm working on implementing the solution in JAVA environment.
 Understanding on how to use standard Java library and then translating to use `bouncycastle` library

+> Note: Feel free to checkout branch `dev_java_solution` to test the code using JAVA solution.

 To-do list:
 - File signing
 - Key Lifecycle Management